ichenjia/LeapCast/README.md

 An AJAX call: http://{an ip address}:{port default is 1234}/gestures to retrieve current gestures list in JSON format.

-An example of use case is:
+An example of the use case is:

-Support machine A and machine B are on the same LAN.
+Suppose machine A and machine B are on the same LAN.

-While A is close to Tv while B is close to couch.
+While A is close to Tv while B is close to the couch where Jimmy sits.
 Only A can connect to TV (with HDMI port).
-With LeapCast, a gesture detected on B can be sent to A and consequently control A.
+With LeapCast, a gesture detected on B can be sent to A and consequently controls A.